Ridge and Furrow, Medieval farming remains in West Derby

-At the same time, the furrows were useful drainage channels, keeping crops like wheat high and dry where they would otherwise have drowned.
-Rainwater would then have flowed down the furrows to a ditch at the bottom of the slope – ridge and furrow always ran up and down slope rather than across.
+At the same time, the furrows were useful drainage channels.
+Crops like wheat were kept high and dry where they would otherwise have drowned.
+Rainwater would then have flowed down the furrows to a ditch at the bottom of the slope; ridge and furrow always ran up and down slope rather than across.

-Each of the ridges which grew up became known as a land, and lands were a measure of area and value, such as when calculating the work a ploughman had done.
+Each of the ridges which grew up became known as a land.
+Lands were a measure of area and value, such as when calculating the work a ploughman had done.

 Survival of ridge and furrow

-Ridge and furrow lines could be built up to 6 feet in height in some places, and so they take a lot of punishment before they are wiped from the landscape.
-While modern ploughing will quickly reduce the ridges to nothing, where no ploughing has taken place since their formation, ridges can survive up to 2 or 3 feet (almost 1 metre).
+Ridge and furrow lines could be built up to 6 feet in height in some places, and so they take a lot of punishment before they’re wiped from the landscape.
+Modern ploughing will quickly reduce the ridges to nothing.
+Where no ploughing has taken place since their formation, ridges can survive up to 2 or 3 feet (almost 1 metre).

-The two main surviving examples we’re looking at here are around a foot tall in some cases, though as the fields in which they lie are used regularly for football the ridge and furrow lies at the edges.
+The two fields we’re looking at here have remains around a foot tall in some cases.
+However, the ridge and furrow lies at the edges, as the fields are used for football.
 The sports fields themselves have been levelled.

 What this tells us about West Derby